rickypc/robotframework-extendedselenium2library/README.rst

     gpg --keyserver pgp.mit.edu --search-keys D1406DE7

-- Type "1" to import the public key
+- Select the number from the list to import the public key

 - Verify the package against its PGP signature: